tomas-fryza/vhdl-course/Labs/02-ise/README.md

 3. Follow instructions from Wiki, create a test bench, and [simulate your design](https://github.com/tomas-fryza/Digital-electronics-1/wiki/How-to-Simulate-Your-Design-in-ISE) in ISim simulator.

 4. Follow instructions from Wiki, create a constraints file, and implement your design to CoolRunner-II CPLD starter board.
+See schematic of [CoolRunner-II CPLD starter board](../../Docs/coolrunner-ii_sch.pdf) and find out the connection of LD1, LD2, LD3, LD4 LEDs and BTN1, BTN2 push buttons.
+Modify the internal architecture of your design so that the pressed button represents a log.
+1 and LED is turn off for log.
+0.

 ## Clean project and synchronize git